 In 2018, one of the most under-the-radar video games was launched.
 Sabotage Studios released The Messenger, an homage to classic Ninja Gaiden games from the NES era.
-I was impressed by how well the game played, how quirky and witty the premise was, and how for the studio’s first outing, how complete the game felt.
-See, The Messenger was just a tribute, it was a game that exceed all expectations while doling out one surprise after another.
+I was impressed by how well the game played, how quirky and witty the premise was, and how, for the studio’s first outing, how complete the game felt.
+See, The Messenger was just a tribute; it was a game that exceed all expectations while doling out one surprise after another.

-Needless to say, I had a lot of goodwill towards the studio after that and was excited to see what came next.
+I had a lot of goodwill towards the studio after that and was excited to see what came next.

-Sabotage Studio’s sophomore release is special for a multitude of reasons — it’s the studio’s first self-published title made possible by the immensely generous donations made by Kickstarter backers, and two, the team working on it genuinely seem like great people who want to make good games.
+Sabotage Studio’s sophomore release is unique for a multitude of reasons — it’s the studio’s first self-published title made possible by the immensely generous donations made by Kickstarter backers, and two, the team working on it genuinely seem like great people who want to make good games.

 Sea of Stars will satisfy fans of classical RPGs